BUSTR: Descriptor-Aware Vision-Language Learning for Breast Ultrasound Report Generation: Proposed Method

-For each supervised target (e.g., BI-RADS category, tumor size, shape, margin, posterior features, echogenicity), we define a separate loss term.
-Categorical descriptors are optimized with cross-entropy losses, while tumor size is optimized with an L1 loss (mean absolute error) on the normalized size:
+For each supervised target, a separate loss term is defined.
+Categorical descriptors are optimized using cross-entropy loss, while tumor size is optimized using an L1 loss on the normalized size:

+Only the loss terms corresponding to annotations available in the current dataset are included in the multitask objective.

-Some descriptors are composite.
-In particular, margin includes a main class (circumscribed vs.\ non-circumscribed) and four non-circumscribed sub-types (indistinct, angular, spiculated, microlobulated).
-Let \(\mathcal{L}_{\text{Margin}}\) denote the loss for the main margin class, and let \(\mathcal{L}_{\text{margin}, j}\) denote the loss for subtype \(j\), where \(j \in \{1,\dots,4\}\) indexes the four non-circumscribed sub-types.
-The combined margin loss is then defined as
+Some descriptors contain multiple related labels.
+In particular, margin includes a main class, circumscribed versus non-circumscribed, and four non-circumscribed subtypes: indistinct, angular, spiculated, and microlobulated.
+Let \(\mathcal{L}_{\text{Margin}}\) denote the loss for the main margin class, and let \(\mathcal{L}_{\text{margin},j}\) denote the loss for subtype \(j\), where \(j \in \{1,\dots,4\}\).
+The combined margin loss is defined as

-which matches the implementation where the main margin loss and the mean of the four subtype losses are averaged with equal weights.
+Thus, the main margin class and the mean of the four subtype losses contribute equally.

-Let \(\mathcal{T}^{(\text{cfg})}\) denote the set of supervised tasks used in a given training configuration (e.g., for one dataset, \(\mathcal{T}^{(\text{cfg})}\) may include BI-RADS, tumor size, shape, margin, posterior features, and echogenicity; for another dataset, only a subset of these descriptors is available).
-Let \(\mathcal{L}_t\) be the per-task loss, with \(\mathcal{L}_{\text{Combined Margin}}\) used for margin.
-The overall multitask vision loss is defined as the average over the active tasks:
+Let \(\mathcal{L}_t\) denote the loss for task \(t\) in the active supervised task set for a given training configuration, and let \(w_t\) denote the corresponding task weight.
+The overall multitask vision loss is

-In the fully annotated configuration, this reduces to the simple average of the six main task losses (tumor size, BI-RADS, shape, combined margin, posterior features, and echogenicity), consistent with the implemented loss.
+where \(\mathcal{T}^{(\text{cfg})}\) denotes the set of active tasks for that configuration.
+For BrEaST, BI-RADS and tumor size are each assigned 20\% of the total multitask vision loss, while shape, margin, posterior features, and echogenicity are each assigned 15\%.
+For BUS-BRA, multiple task-weight configurations are evaluated in the sensitivity analysis, and the configuration with the best overall report generation performance is selected.
+This formulation allows the model to use different descriptor sets across datasets while preserving a consistent descriptor-aware training strategy.